parthian-sterlet/mcot-kernel/readme.md

 Fisher’s exact test computes the CE enrichment for each of 5x5 combinations of conservation of motifs.
 Since MCOT checks five conservation ranges for each motifs, the Bonferroni-corrected

 Finally, MCOT estimates the similarity of anchor and partner motifs with the motifs similarity p-value.
-MCOT used matrix column similarities measures PCC (Pearson Correlation Coefficient, Pietrokovski, 1996) and SSD (Sum of Squared Distances, Wasserman and Sandelin, 2004) to compute two p-values.
+MCOT used matrix column similarities measures PCC ([Pearson Correlation Coefficient, Pietrokovski, 1996](https://academic.oup.com/nar/article/24/19/3836/2384639)) and SSD ([Sum of Squared Distances, Sandelin and Wasserman, 2004](https://doi.org/10.1016/j.jmb.2004.02.048)) to compute two p-values.
 If maximum among them was less than 0.05, then pair of motifs had the significant similarity.
 Hence, a respective CE may be a possible false positive prediction.

 Additionally, MCOT computed significance of CEs with more conserved anchor motif and more conserved partner motif.
 These calculations are performed according to scheme represented above in Table 1, but MCOT counts either CEs with more conserved Anchor or Partner motifs, i.e. either -Log10[FPR(Anchor)] > -Log10[FPR(Partner)] or -Log10[FPR(Anchor)] ≤ -Log10[FPR(Partner)].